thecppzoo/zoo/essay/swar/latency.md

     return uint32_t(by10001base2to32.value() >> 32);
 }
 ```
-and we will keep iterating so that the code reflects this is just one example of associative iteration, Lemire commented the following, which I think is unfortunate:
+that results in identical code generation with minimal optimization, and we will keep iterating so that the code reflects this is just one example of associative iteration, Lemire commented the following, which I think is unfortunate:

 > The fact that each step depends on the completion of the previous step is less good: it means that the latency is relatively high

-This begs the question, relatively to what?
+This begs the question, relatively high to what?

+## Parallelism

 The essence of parallel algorithms is the "mapping" of an operation that is associative to multiple data elements simultaneously or in parallel, and the collection (reduction) of the partial results into the final result.

 The collection (gathering, reduction) of the partial results induce a tree structure, whose height is in the order of the logarithm of the number of elements N.
 For a binary operation, the minimum height for this tree is the logarithm base 2 of the number of initial elements: for a binary operation, the minimum latency is achieved when at each pass we can reduce the data elements by half.